 CAASPP "Standard Met" : Students with Conditionally-Ready status can obtain College-Ready status by taking an approved English and/or math course in high school and earning a grade of ‘C’ or better during their senior year.

 |High School English Courses:||High School Math Courses:|

 Students should bring or send official copies of their CAASPP test scores AND their High School transcripts directly to the District Student Services office to clear prerequisites.
 They can be reached at 619-388-6922 or at our District Office, located at 3375 Camino del Rio South, San Diego, CA 92108.

-7. How can students clear prerequisites if they have Completed courses at other institutions?
+5. How can students clear prerequisites if they have completed courses at other institutions?

-Students may FAX copies of unofficial transcripts, or grade reports, from prior institutions to the San Diego Community College District, Student Services Office at (619) 388-6946.
+the Prerequisite Evaluators at 619-388-6934, or email firstname.lastname@example.org.
 Note: this is strictly for the purpose of clearing prerequisites before registration; official transcripts for graduation/transfer may still be required.

 For more details about prerequisites, go to Student Web Services at http://studentweb.sdccd.edu and click on the key Resources link and select General Information.